-A successful transition requires planning, so having a business exit strategy means an exit can proceed without emotional turmoil or uncertainty.
+A successful transition requires planning, so having a business exit strategy means an exit can proceed with certainty.

-Having an exit strategy ready to act on can minimize loss and maximize profits on an investment.
+Having an exit strategy ready to act on can minimize risks and maximize profits on an investment.
 Exit strategies may vary for startups or established businesses.

 Successful startups may go through an initial public offering (IPO), acquisition or buyout.
 Established businesses may plan for family succession, selling to a partner or investor, or mergers and acquisitions.
 Failing companies may undergo liquidation or bankruptcy.

-An exit strategy is a business owner's plan to sell ownership of the company.
-It outlines the process of reducing or liquidating ownership and (ideally) making a profit.
+An exit strategy is a business owner's plan to sell ownership of the company, secure their financial future and preserve the value of the business.
+It outlines the process of reducing or liquidating ownership and (ideally) making a profit and leaving a legacy.

-Dive deeper: How to make a business exit plan
+Dive deeper: How to plan for a business exit

 1. M&A deals